waterstone15/flame-lib/README.md

 ```javascript
 var jane = await Person.get('id').read();

 // => { first_name: 'Jane', first_name: 'Doe', full_name: 'Jane Doe' }
 ```

 ### Get All

-Get All returns a "readable" which has a `read()` function that is used to retrive data from Firestore.

 * The first argument is a list of document IDs.
 * The second argument is a list of fields to include.

 ```javascript
 var people = await Person.getAll([ 'id', 'id', '...' ]).read();

 // => [{ first_name: 'Jane', first_name: 'Doe', full_name: 'Jane Doe' }, ...]
 ```

 ### Find

-Find returns a "readable" which has a `read()` function that is used to retrive data from Firestore.

 * The first argument is an array of constraints.
 * The second argument is a list of fields to include.

 ```javascript
 var john = await Person.list([['where', 'first_name', '==', 'John']], ['full_name']).read();

 // => { full_name: 'Jane Doe' }
 ```